kinstella/csv-normalizer/README.md

 `sudo apt install leiningen`

-Once installed, to build the system, you should be able to type:
+Once installed, to build the system, you should be able to run:
 `lein uberjar`

 This will create a standalone uberjar in the ./target directory.

 For convenience, a bash shell script exists as `normalizer` in the root of this repository.
 You may need to enable it as an executable, with the following command:
 `chmod 755 normalizer`

 ## Usage